ZetaTwo/zetatwocom/_posts/ctf/2016-12-26-djulkalendern16-writeup.md

 The labyrinth lets you choose a number between 1 and 100 and then only allows you to wither start over or go to the next numbered room.
 The also tell you that the solution is in room number 1456.
 By trying some number and observing the sequence of rooms you arrive in you can deduce that they follow the sequence of the [Collatz Conjeture](https://en.wikipedia.org/wiki/Collatz_conjecture).
-Thus you can calculate a number in the interval {% latex %}[1-100]{% endlatex %} that eventually reaches 1456.
+Thus you can calculate a number in the interval {% katex %}[1-100]{% endkatex %} that eventually reaches 1456.
 I did this by [brute force testing in Python](/assets/other/djul16_collatz.py) which gave me two possible starting rooms: 63 and 95.
 Starting at any of these two rooms and continuing walking eventually gets you to room number 1456 and the following message: